dromotherm/documentation/pages/themis/overview/overview.md

 {% include note.html content="for real time supervision 24/24, Themis needs a M2M SIM (2FF mini)<br>
 Please note Themis is shipped without any SIM card<br>
-you will need to purchase the SIM card separately" %}
+you will need to purchase the SIM card separately.
+A SIM with public IP address is strongly recommended" %}

 M2M : {{site.data.glossary.M2M}}